Current edition: Vol.4, No.8, August 2001

 Development

-It was almost by coincidence that I discovered Beardo's site while browsing through awcommunity.org for backdrops one day in early June.
+It was almost by coincidence that I discovered Beardo's site while browsing through org.activeworlds.com for backdrops one day in early June.
 Soon enough, I contacted Beardo about making backdrops for the weather simulator, and he gladly accepted.
 The next four weeks were spent deciding on a backdrop scheme, and designing and perfecting the images for all three series (sunny, partly cloudy, and cloudy).

 There was quite a bit of controversy between Core members and those members of the public who stopped into Gulakon at that time over the design of the backdrops.
 At first, three designs were rejected because the mountains were too high off the screen to be seen.
 Beardo's imaging program, Corel Draw, didn't allow him to specify the size of the image, so he suggested cropping the images after they were rendered to solve the problem.
 Because none of the people involved in the simulator's creation possessed expensive image editing software (such as Paint Shop Pro), it took over a week for Beardo to zip and upload all the backdrops (in bitmap format), and for David15 to crop them using MSPaint and to convert them back to jpeg images.
 The process was completed by early July, and the images were later sent to Lucrezia Borgia for upload.

 After the backdrop images had been designed, another problem was encountered.
 In most worlds, the background color of the world is the same as the upper limit of the backdrop.
 The previous World Controller bot hadn't changed the backdrop according to the time, and was criticized for this inadequacy.
-Using a technique found on Mauz's pages (http://tnlc.com/mauz/worldrunning.html), David15 sampled each image in MSPaint and took several hours to write fifteen pages of Visual Basic source code that changed the backdrop color to match the top of the backdrop for each of the 77 images.
+Using a technique found on Mauz's pages (https://tnlc.com/mauz/worldrunning.html), David15 sampled each image in MSPaint and took several hours to write fifteen pages of Visual Basic source code that changed the backdrop color to match the top of the backdrop for each of the 77 images.

 Preparing the rainfall object was another matter.
 Poseidon originally found the object (created by Rehabber) and sent it to me for testing, but the textures with which it shipped did not appear correctly.
 RavenShadow corrected some errors in the object, but it still didn't display the correct texture.
 Finally, Lady Murasaki came through with one of her waterfall textures and masks, which created the smooth rainfall effect that you see on a rainy day or during a thunderstorm.
 (Unfortunately, pictures cannot recreate the rain effect, which is why none of the images in this article show rain.)